QCaudron/repeater_roundabout/index.md

 # News

-**The contest is now closed !
-Please [send your logs](./logging) for scoring.** Don't worry about removing duplicates -- we'll take care of that.
-Even if you've only made a handful of contacts, we'd love your logs !

 Join us for a **[feedback and retrospective meeting](https://us06web.zoom.us/j/81213138989?pwd=VkwxY1FEOFV5ajhTMzA4aHY2NXhXQT09)** on December 6th, at 18:30 Pacific time.
 We'd like to hear what went well and what could be improved, in anticipation of next year's event.

 ---